dmalyuta/convex_optimization/README.md

-# convex_optimization
+# Convex Optimization Study

-Cradle-to-grave notes about convex optimizations
+This is an attempt to use open-source, online tools to create my notes about convex optimization - a well known and very powerful optimization method known for its speed, robustness and suitability to many real world problems.